This year we have been providing examples of good teaching practice taken from the three major PEEL resources: Principles of Teaching for

 PEEL has developed a number of rich resources for teachers fimly based on what works in the classroom.
 Three of the more important of these are listed here, others can be found on our Publications page.

-PEEL in Practice is a database of over1500 articles written by teachers using a PEEL approach over a 27 year period.
+PEEL in Practice is a database of over 1600 articles written by teachers using a PEEL approach over a 31 year period.
 These come from all subject areas from Prep to Year 12 and beyond.
 It also contains over 220 classroom teaching strategies called procedures developed from ideas contributed by practising teachers.
-PEEL in Practice is available either as a CD or online as a yearly subscription in the form of a searchable database.
-The online version is updated with new articles several times a year The CD features new and revised procedures up to the end of 2010.
-Both versions come with search fields that enable users to find articles relevant to their students and classrooms.
+PEEL in Practice is available online as a yearly subscription in the form of a searchable database.
+This is updated with new articles several times a year.
+It comes with search fields that enable users to find articles relevant to their students and classrooms.
 You can see a complete description of all the search categories here.
-PEEL in Practice is available from the PEEL office or can be ordered online.
+PEEL in Practice can be ordered online.

 This book is a comprehensive amalgam of PEEL practice and theory developed by practising teachers and academics.
 It contains many examples of teachers writng about their experiences in applying the 12 PEEL principles in the classroom to improve the learning of their students.
 The stories and anecdotes from practicing classroom teachers, together with accompanying analysis provide an invaluable guide to teachers wanting to improve their practice.
 This book explores teacher and student journeys in learning how to learn and what makes a successful learning community.
 It is a companion text to our book of teaching procedures (Teaching for Effective Learning).